littlehorse-enterprises/littlehorse/docs/docs/01-overview.md

 ### Connect to Anything

-LittleHorse has clients in Java, Go, and Python, with a .NET release coming in `0.6.0`.
+LittleHorse has clients in Java, Go, and Python.
 This allows you to easily integrate existing systems into a LittleHorse Workflow with minimal code change (in Java, for example, all you need to do to turn a Method into a LittleHorse Task Worker is add the `@LHTaskMethod` annotation).

-Additionally, LittleHorse supports integration with external systems through the [External Event](./04-concepts/04-external-events.md) feature, which allows LittleHorse Workflows to respond to events originating outside of the LittleHorse ecosystem.
+Additionally, LittleHorse supports integration with external systems through the [External Events](./04-concepts/04-external-events.md) feature, which allows LittleHorse Workflows to respond to events originating outside of the LittleHorse ecosystem.

 ### Support Mission-Critical Workflows